Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. DeviceAddRequest

-As I was mentioning in the blog I mentioned in part 1, the device first reaches out to login.live.com to perform the Device Authentication
+As I mentioned in the blog post in part 1, the device first contacts login.live.com to perform the Device Authentication.

 This Device Authentication will be performed by executing the DeviceAddRequest operation.

-Looking at the screenshot above, you would probably be wondering about the Membername and its password.
-To get an answer to that question we need to focus on login.live.com and LiveIDs a bit more.
-When we need to know what is going on with Windows Live IDs/Microsoft Accounts we need to start looking at the corresponding DLL file: WLIDSVC.dll (Windows Live ID Service/ Microsoft Account Sign-In Assistant service)
+Looking at the screenshot above, you will probably wonder about the member’s name and password.
+To get an answer to that question, we need to focus on login.live.com and LiveIDs a bit more.
+When we need to know what is going on with Windows Live IDs/Microsoft Accounts, we need to start looking at the corresponding DLL file: WLIDSVC.dll (Windows Live ID Service/ Microsoft Account Sign-In Assistant service)

-Looking at the wlidsvc.dll code, it pretty much looks like its generated randomly
+Looking at the wlidsvc.dll code, it pretty much looks like it was generated randomly

-Almost forgot to mention, but this DeviceAddRequest is also logged in the LiveID event log.
-As shown below it showed me the exact same request.
+I almost forgot to mention that this DeviceAddRequest is also logged in the LiveID event log.
+As shown below, it showed me the exact same request.
 So we are again stuck with the good old Live ID!

 When scrolling through that same WLIDSVC.DLL, we will notice that the DeviceAddRequest is mentioned a lot in the AddCredentialRequest wlidsvc.dll function…

-I decided to start searching for some keywords like “DeviceInfo” in that DLL file.
-That search showed me how the SOAP request was built. until something funny caught my eye…
+I started searching for keywords like “DeviceInfo” in that DLL file.
+That search showed me how the SOAP request was built until something funny caught my eye.

-The function name itself!!!!: It is mentioning the name: UpdateDeviceLicenseRequest.
-Again the word License is in it and responsible for DeviceAddRequest…..
-Whoop Whoop….
-I guess I need to mention it again UpdateDeviceLicenseRequest…
+The function name itself!!!!
+It mentions the name UpdateDeviceLicenseRequest.
+Again, the word License is in it and is responsible for DeviceAddRequest.
+Whoop, Whoop.
+I guess I need to mention it again: UpdateDeviceLicenseRequest.

 Take one guess, from which DLL this “LicenseRequest” function is being imported?
 As Shown below… CLIPC!